 A: We miss seeing our church family, too, and wish we could stay for a longer visit, however we ask that for the health and safety of those on-campus, everyone please maintain six feet distance between yourself and other parties while entering and exiting worship.

 When you arrive on campus, please follow the directional arrows to the main entrance of Founder’s Hall or the Sanctuary (depending on the service style you registered for), where you will be greeted by a Worship Host.
 A Host will check your temperature and ask about the number of individuals in your party before guiding you to your seat.
 Please follow all instructions from Worship Hosts and do not arrive more than 15 minutes prior to the start of the service you registered for.

 When the worship service is over, Worship Hosts will dismiss everyone row by row, and invite you to exit via designated exit doors.
 As you exit, we ask that you please not linger in the worship venue or in walkways so that we can expedite this new exit procedure.

 Q: Will we be passing the offering plate/basket?

 A: We encourage you to use online giving, give via the St. Luke’s Orlando app (download it here) or contact Andrea Whisnant for help in setting up recurring giving.
-If you choose to give in person, offering boxes are available as you enter the Sanctuary.
+If you choose to give in person, offering boxes are available as you enter the Sanctuary or Founder’s Hall.
 We will not pass offering plates during the service.